Who Knew There Are Two Types of Massage Therapists?

 -22 total credit hours in the field that you choose for a major (which is roughly one semester of 4+semesters)

-To book with Michelle for a personalized session and to learn more about how your body can heal, book here or feel free to reach me at 240-903-0980.
+To book with Michelle for a personalized session and to learn more about how your body can heal, click the relevant below or feel free to reach me at 240-903-0980.

 In Health and Wellness,